DW01/traktor-docs/engine/networking.md

 - `sendEventToPrimary()` sends only to the primary/host peer
 - The `inOrder` parameter controls whether events arrive in order (reliable) or not (faster)

-Events are great for notifications—player joined, item picked up, ability used—where you need to notify other machines of something that happened.
+Events are great for notifications.
+Player joined, item picked up, ability used.
+Where you need to notify other machines of something that happened.

 ## Network Serialization: Efficient Data